enmag/F3/README.md

 	_x_x = (x + 1)
 starting from: {pc: 0, x: 0}
 ```
-By default F3 does not print any information about the search and simply print the end results when it find one.
+By default F3 does not print any information about the search and simply prints the end result when it finds one.
-By increasing the verbosity (option -v) it is possible to obtain more information about the funnel-loop templates, the solver that are being used etc.
+By increasing the verbosity (option `-v`) it is possible to obtain more information about the funnel-loop templates, the solver that are being used etc.

 ## Generating the plots
 The directory `expeval_output` contains the outputs obtained by executing of F3 and other tools on the benchmarks contained in the `benchmarks` directory.
 The `script` directory contains 2 python scripts that can be used to parse and plot such outputs.
-Please, refer to the file `GENERATE_PLOTS` for a more detailed description of the command that can be used to generate such plots.
+Please, refer to the file `GENERATE_PLOTS` for a more detailed description of the commands that can be used to generate such plots.